-A reduction variable is allowed appear within its do parallel construct only in an intrinsic assignment of one of the forms var = var op expr and var = expr op var where op is one of the intrinsic operators +, , .and., .or., .eqv., or .neqv., or as the left-hand side of an intrinsic assignment whose right-hand side is one of the intrinsic functions max, min, iand, ieor, or ior with the reduction variable as an argument.
+A reduction variable is allowed to appear within its do parallel construct only in an intrinsic assignment of one of the forms $var = var \ op \ expr$ and $var = expr \ op \ var$ where op is one of the intrinsic operators +, , .and., .or., .eqv., or .neqv., or as the left-hand side of an intrinsic assignment whose right-hand side is one of the intrinsic functions max, min, iand, ieor, or ior with the reduction variable as an argument.
 All occurences in the construct must have the same form.

 The effect is as if each iteration has a separate reduction variable with exactly the same properties as its original, the 'outside' variable.
 If the outside variable is allocatable it must be allocated.
 If it is a pointer, it must have a target.
 The inside variable does not have the allocatable, bind, intent, pointer, protected, save, target, or value attribute, even if the outside variable does.
-Each inside variable is initialized at the start of execution of its iteration to 0 for +, ieor, or ior; 1 for ; all 1s for iand; .true. for .and., or .eqv.; .false. for .or., or .neqv.; the least representable value of the type and kind for max; and the largest representable value of the type and kind for min.
-On termination of the do concurrent construct the outside variable, or its target if it is a pointer, is updated by using the reduction operation to combine it with the value of the inner variable.
+Each inside variable is initialized at the start of execution of its iteration to

+- 0 for +, ieor, or ior;

+- 1 for ;

+- all 1s for iand;

+- .true. for .and. or .eqv.;

+- .false. for .or. or .neqv.;

+- the least representable value of the type and kind for max; and

+- the largest representable value of the type and kind for min.

+On termination of the do concurrent construct the outside variable, or its target if it is a pointer, is updated by using the reduction operation to combine it with the values of all the inner variables.
 The updates may be performed in any order.

-A reduce clause may be given a list of variables for a single reduction and there may be any number of reduce clauses, for example
+A reduce clause may be given a list of variables for a single reduction and there may be any number of reduce clauses, for example do concurrent (i = 1, n) reduce(+:a, b, c) reduce(max:d, e, f)

-'''

-do concurrent (i = 1, n) reduce(+:a, b, c) reduce(max:d, e, f)

-'''

-9 Enumerations
+9 US 21.
+Enumerations